mrwadams/stride-gpt/readme.md

 ## Changelog

+### Version 0.8

+Version 0.8 introduces new features and improvements that enhance STRIDE GPT's capabilities and user experience.
+Here's what's new:

+- **DREAD Risk Scoring**: STRIDE GPT now supports DREAD risk scoring, allowing users to assign risk scores to identified threats based on the DREAD model.
+This feature provides a more comprehensive threat assessment and helps prioritise mitigation efforts.

+- **Gherkin Test Cases**: Users can now generate Gherkin test cases based on the identified threats.
+This feature helps bridge the gap between threat modelling and testing, ensuring that security considerations are integrated into the testing process.

+- **UI Enhancements**: I've refreshed the user interface making it easier to navigate and interact with the application and its features.

+This release builds on the existing functionality of STRIDE GPT and further enhances its utility as an AI-powered threat modelling tool.

 ### Version 0.7

-Version 0.7 introduces several new features and improvements to STRIDE GPT, enhancing its capabilities and user experience.
-Here's what's new:
+Release highlights:

 - **Multi-Modal Threat Modelling**: STRIDE GPT now supports multi-modal threat modelling using OpenAI's GPT-4o and GPT-4-Turbo models.
 Users can provide an image of an architecture diagram, flowchart, or other visual representations of their application to enhance the threat modelling process.
 - **Google AI Integration**: I've added support for Gemini 1.5 Pro via the Google AI API.
 Please note that Gemini doesn't consistently generate JSON output so you may need to retry some requests.
 In addition, Attack Trees can't be generated using Google AI models because of Google's safety restrictions.
 - **Refactored Codebase**: I've refactored some parts of the codebase to improve maintainability and readability.
 This should make it easier to add new features and enhancements in future releases.
 - **Bug Fixes**: Minor bug fixes and error handling improvements.

-This release represents a significant step forward for STRIDE GPT, providing users with more flexibility and options for threat modelling.
-I hope you enjoy using them!

 ### Version 0.6